karmaniverous/controlled-proxy/README.md

 // Create a class that accepts a proxied logger as a constructor argument. class MyClass {
+  // Proxied logger must be compatible with console.debug & console.info.
-  // Limit logger type to the keys requiring proxy support. constructor(private logger: Pick<Console, 'debug' | 'info'>) {}
+  constructor(private logger: Pick<Console, 'debug' | 'info'>) {}

   // Exercise the proxied logger.